hoangtv2000/opencv_practices/README.md

 **Output**: A list of filtered proposals D.

 #### NMS process
-+ 1, Create empty D, select the proposal with highest confidence score, remove it from B and add it to the final proposal list D.
++ **Step 1.** Create empty D, select the proposal with highest confidence score, remove it from B and add it to the final proposal list D.
-+ 2, Compare this proposal with all remaining proposals in B — calculate the Intersection over Union (IOU) of this proposal with every other proposal.
++ **Step 2.** Compare this proposal with all remaining proposals in B — calculate the Intersection over Union (IOU) of this proposal with every other proposal.
 If the IOU is greater than the threshold N, remove that proposal from B.
-+ 3, Again take the proposal with the highest confidence from the remaining proposals in B and remove it from B and add it to D.
++ **Step 3.** Again take the proposal with the highest confidence from the remaining proposals in B and remove it from B and add it to D.
-+ 4, Once again calculate the IOU of this proposal with all the proposals in B and eliminate the boxes which have high IOU than threshold.
++ **Step 4.** Once again calculate the IOU of this proposal with all the proposals in B and eliminate the boxes which have high IOU than threshold.
-+ 5, This process is repeated until there are no more proposals left in B.
++ **Step 5.** This process is repeated until there are no more proposals left in B.

 ### Result